Regaining Your Strength After Chemo: Your Complete Guide

 Choose the Right Diet

-Maintaining a healthy diet is an essential part of recovery.
+Maintaining a healthy anti-inflammatory cancer diet is not only an essential part of recovery, but also supports overall health and long-term well-being after treatment.
 As a food science engineer, I was lucky enough to know what type of diet best supported my body through every stage of the cancer journey: from diagnosis to after recovery.

 The role of nutrition in your recovery cannot be overstated.
 Chemotherapy often brings about a shift in dietary habits.
 It’s essential to rebuild these in consultation with an expert, focusing on nutrient-rich, wholesome foods that can replenish your body and aid in your recovery.

-According to the American Institute for Cancer Research, survivors should focus on plant-based foods that are high in antioxidants and fiber such as fruits, vegetables, and whole grains.
+According to the American Institute for Cancer Research, survivors should focus on plant-based foods that are high in antioxidants and fiber such as fruits, and vegetables.
 These foods are packed with essential nutrients that support the body’s healing process.
+Diets high in added sugars and ultra-processed foods are associated with poorer metabolic health, which can affect overall recovery.

 Rest Is Equally Important